guino/Domoticz-WEMO/README.md

 * Run: ```git clone https://github.com/guino/Domoticz-WEMO.git```
 * Restart Domoticz.

+Alternat Install/Update:
+* Simply create a directory under domoticz/plugins directory like 'WEMO' and download/copy the plugin.py file into it.
+* Restart Domoticz.

 In the web UI, navigate to the Hardware page.
 In the hardware dropdown there will be an entry called "WEMO".

 Devices detected are created in the 'Devices' tab, to use them you need to click the green arrow icon and 'Add' them to Domoticz.